Flowdawan/AR-Dagi/README.md

 - Walid

 - - -

+For this project we used the Image tracking as well as "Image Tracking - Multiple Targets" and "Image Tracking - Interactive" features from the mind-ar-js library combined with some basic own JavaScript.

 An augmented reality web based application for some project in the 5th semester at the FH-Campus Vienna.